 · Oh no!

 There are many types of phrases in the language.
 Most of them are introduced at calculated points in time, but two are of very special interest due to their productiveness and pedagogical benefits.
-These can be studied in the tutorial entitled Arabic Phrases.
+These are covered below under the heading Arabic Phrases.

 There are two main types of sentences; nominal and verbal.
 The former is that sentence which effectively begins with a noun, and the latter is that which effectively begins with a verb.
 There are actually other ways in which we can categorize different types of sentences, but this method is by far the most productive and by far the most relevant.
 Other methods of categorization will be introduced in subsequent tutorials as needed.